bktong/FlatIron-Project-5-March-Madness/ReadMe.txt

 #How to Run Model
 First run "Project 5 - March Madness Data Prep.ipynb" Jupyter Notebook to create our dataset.

-Then run "Project 5 - Model.ipynb" to run the classification model.
+If you want to run the model, "Project 5 - Model.ipynb" to run the classification model.

+We took our optimal model and parameters and used those to test our predictions in "Project 5 - Prediction Testing.ipnyb"

 #Side Effects:
 Running the code will overwrite the existing files.